 IntelliJ IDEA can validate your configuration of Xdebug or Zend Debugger and tell you if some setting is missing or inconsistent with other settings.
 When configuring the PHP interpreter for a project, IntelliJ IDEA informs you whether a debugger is installed in your local PHP development environment and reports on the Xdebug or Zend Debugger version used.
 For details, see Configure a debugging engine, Configuring Local PHP Interpreters, and Configuring Remote PHP Interpreters.

-You can also get more detailed information about the debugging engine on a local or remote Web server.
+You can also get more detailed information about the debugging engine on a local or remote web server with the dialog.

-Path to Create Validation Script: In this field, specify the absolute path to the folder under the server document root where the validation script will be created.
-For Web servers of the type Inplace, the folder is under the project root.
+In this field, specify the absolute path to the folder under the server document root where the validation script will be created.
+For web servers of the Inplace type, the folder is under the project root.

 The folder must be accessible through http.

 In this field, type the URL address of the folder where the validation script will be created.
 If the project root is mapped to a folder accessible through http, you can specify the project root or any other folder under it.

 Remote Web Server.
 Choose to check the debugger associated with a remote server.
 IntelliJ IDEA creates a validation script, deploys it to the target remote environment, and runs it there.

 Path to create validation script